KxSystems/docs-v1/docs/ref/qsql.md

 ```

 !!! note "`fby` before V2.7"
     In V2.6 and below, `fby`’s behaviour is undefined if the aggregation function returns a list; it usually signals an error from the k definition of `fby`.
-However, if the concatenation of all list results from the aggregation function results `raze` has the same length as the original vectors, a list of some form is returned, but the order of its elements is not clearly defined.
+However, if the concatenation of all list results from the aggregation function results `raze` has the same length as the original vectors, a list of some form is returned, but the order of its items is not clearly defined.

 ## `insert`